 - Preheat the oven to 375 degrees.

-- In a medium bowl cream the butter, brown sugar, and sugar with a hand held mixer until blended well.
+- In a medium bowl, cream the butter, brown sugar, and sugar with a hand held mixer until combined well.

-- Add the egg and vanilla, beat until creamy and fluffy.
+- Add the egg and pure vanilla extract, beat until creamy and fluffy.

 - Next, add the flour, baking soda, and salt.

 - Mix on low speed until just combined.
-The dough should be slightly stiff.
+The dough should be stiff.

 - Stir in chocolate chips and toffee.

-- Bake 8-9 minutes until the edges are lightly browned, the top is just starting to brown, and the center is still gooey.
+- Bake 8-10 minutes until the edges are lightly browned, the top is just starting to brown, and the center is still gooey and appears slightly raw.

-- Allow them to sit on the baking sheet to finish baking for at least 10 minutes before serving.
+- Take the cookie sheet out of the oven and allow the cookies to cool directly on the baking sheet to finish baking for at least 10 minutes before serving.